Robust Upper Bounds for Adversarial Training: Robust Upper bound for the Lg norm and general Lg .

-In the robust optimization framework, finding a safe approximation (or the exact robust counterpart) for a problem that is convex (or concave) in the uncertainty parameters relies on using convex (or concave) conjugate functions to make the problem linear in the uncertainty \citep{bertsimasbook2022}.
+In the RO framework, finding a provable upper bound for a problem that is convex (or concave) in the uncertainty parameters relies on using convex (or concave) conjugate functions to make the problem linear in the uncertainty \citep{bertsimasbook2022}.
 The following lemmas are a generalization of this approach for the case in which the objective involves the composition of two functions, with the goal of making the problem linear not in the uncertainty but in the inner most function.
 Lemma \ref{convex-bound} makes this generalization when the outer function is convex while Lemma \ref{concave-bound} focuses on the concave case.
+The proofs of these lemmas rely on the definition of conjugate functions as well as the Fenchel duality theorem \citep{rockafellar-1970a}, and can be found in Appendix \ref{sec:appendixA}.
+Together, these lemmas are the core of the methodology presented in this section.

 \begin{lemma} If $f:A\rightarrow B$ is a convex and closed function then for any function $\bz:\mathcal{U} \rightarrow {A}$, and any function $g:A\rightarrow B$ we have